elbaro/pyro-postgres/book/src/conn.md

 By default, `Opts.prefer_unix_socket` is `True`.

 If `prefer_unix_socket` is True and the tcp peer IP is local, the library sends `SHOW unix_socket_directories` to get the unix socket path, and then tries to reconnect to `{unix_socket_directories}/.s.PGSQL.{opts.port}`.
 This upgrade happens transparently in connection time.
-If succeds, the constructor returns the new unix socket connection.
+If succeeds, the constructor returns the new unix socket connection.
 If fails, returns the original TCP connection.

 ```
 conn = Conn("pg://test:1234@localhost")  # `socket` parameter is not provided, but `conn` can be a TCP connection or Unix socket connection.